Workplace Violence Prevention Symposium 2018

 HR CREDIT INFORMATION:

-This program has been pre-approved for 10.75 recertification credit hours through the HR Certification Institute.
+This program is pending approval for 8 recertification credit hours through the HR Certification Institute.
 For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org.

 Business & Legal Resources (BLR) is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP or SHRM-SCP.
 This program is valid for 10.75 PDCs for the SHRM-CP or SHRM-SCP.
 For more information about certification or recertification, please visit the SHRM Certification website at www.shrm.org/certification.